 January 28, 2018 8:37 pm

 Such rich, strange imaginings.
 Could anyone have lived so vividly, so fully?
-I can’t pretend to be a Fall completist, or have seen a lot of Fall gigs compared to an uber-fan (somewhere between 5 – 10 times).
+I can’t pretend to be a Fall completist, or have seen a lot of Fall gigs compared to an uber-fan.
 But the albums I do have, comprised of approximately the first 10 years from Live At the Witch Trials (’79) up till about I Am Kurios Oranj (’88) – are etched into my dna.

 And I believe there is more urgency, magic, and surprising twists in one 3-minute Fall song than many bands can muster across a whole career.

-In its haunted post-industrial remnants, supernatural damp pennines and crouched, violent pubs Manchester provided a perfect host for MES to channel his spooks and hobgoblins, tableaux and visions, carved out like scenes from Mystery plays, occult yet contemporary, regional – so recognisably about and of Manchester.
+In its post-industrial ghost-citadel, supernatural pennines and crouched, violent pubs Manchester provided a perfect host for MES to channel his spooks and goblins, tableaux and visions, carved out like scenes from Mystery plays, occult yet contemporary, so recognisably about and of Manchester.

 I can’t claim I knew him, nor did I, alas, ever work with him directly (though harboured a hope I might be drafted in as a temporary (what else) guitarist one day).
 I have been drinking in the same pub as him a few times, and felt how the environment became entirely charged with a mischievous crackle just for knowing he was nearby.
 But a handful of good friends were close to Mark, and by osmosis I was always aware of what he was up to.
 Updates would arrive via Mancunian Hobgoblin Intelligence; I would learn the latest activity, or sighting, and all was well with the world.

 These are a handful of fragments and sightings, conveyed to me over the years via those City Hobgoblins;